jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 ---
 ### Filtering

 Now that you are a master protein designer, we need to scale up.
-If we are designing proteins high-throughput on the scale of thousands, how can we assess which designs are best for your application?
+However, if you recall on the protein design workflow diagram, there is one step left: validation!
+When doing high-throughput protein design on the scale of thousands, how can we assess which designs are best?
+We can extract and filter based on the following metrics from our structure prediction:

+1. RMSD
+2. PlDDT (rosettafold different?)